New Zealand becomes Middle Earth as Hobbit mania takes hold

 "It's been a 10-year wait for these movies, New Zealand is Tolkien's spiritual home, so there's no way we're going to miss out," said office worker Alan Craig, a self-confessed Lord of the Rings "nut".

-The production has been at the centre of several controversies, including a dispute with unions in 2010 over labor contracts that resulted in the government stepping in to change employment laws, and giving Warner Brothers increased incentives to keep the production in New Zealand.
+The production has been at the centre of several controversies, including a dispute with unions in 2010 over labour contracts that resulted in the government stepping in to change employment laws, and giving Warner Brothers (TWX.N) increased incentives to keep the production in New Zealand.

 "The Hobbit did come very close to not being filmed here," Jackson told Radio New Zealand.